electricimp/AzureIoTHub/README.md

 **To add this library to your project, add** `#require "AzureIoTHub.agent.lib.nut:3.0.0"` **to the top of your agent code.**

 [![Build Status](https://travis-ci.org/electricimp/AzureIoTHub.svg?branch=master)](https://travis-ci.org/electricimp/AzureIoTHub)

-**Note** Azure IoT Hub device twins are currently available only to devices that access IoT Hub via the MQTT protocol.
-Since the AzureIoTHub Library uses AMQP, device twins are not accessible at this time.
-However, the programmable Electric Imp device and cloud agent architecture allows developers to easily implement not just static device twin concepts but advanced functionality including custom data models, device state caching/mirroring, properties and triggers, message queuing and batch processing, or remote callbacks.
-The AzureIoTHub Library is planned to be updated with IoT Hub device twin support once available with the AMQP protocol.

-**Step-by-Step Azure IoT Hub Recipes**

-In addition to the example code at the bottom of this page there are also two detailed step-by-step 'recipes' for connecting an Electric Imp-powered environmental sensor to Azure IoT Hub, complete with screenshots and diagrams.
-One recipe is for manual device registration, the other is for automatic device registration.
-See the [examples folder](./examples).

 ## Authentication ##